spack/spack-tutorial/tutorial_binary_cache.rst

 source mirrors with binary caches.
 Source mirrors will let you replicate a spack environment on a machine without external internet access, and binary mirrors free you from the burden of recompiling everything from scratch and save you development time.
+Spack mirrors also provide the mechanism to bring Spack's internal dependencies over to any machine without external internet access.